- 1 Solar Panels and Green Energy

 - 3 Selecting a location for solar panels

-- 5 Solar technology that works at night
+- 5 Solar panel technology that works at night

 - 7 Energy savings and solar panels

-- 8 The future of solar power in the United States
+- 8 The future of solar panels in the United States

 - 9 Solar panels cost down